esx-framework/esx-documentation/docs/es_extended/server/xplayer/functions/getname.md

 xPlayer.getName()
 ```

-This function returns the player name
+This function returns the player name.